Henry Williamson and the Christmas Truce

 Unknown to Henry, his father sent this letter to the Daily Express, which printed a part of it; the cutting still exists in the literary archive.
 The cutting, and its reverse, are shown below.
 The full Daily Express article, which appeared on Monday, 4 January 1915, is reproduced in Stumberleap, and other Devon Writings: Contributions to the Daily Express and Sunday Express 1915-1935 (HWS, 2005; e-book 2013).

-There are two studio photographs of the young Henry, taken after he returned home from hospital, having been invalided home in January 1915; the first shows him wearing the greatcoat from which he had cut the skirts, as they became too weighed down with frozen mud:
+There are two studio photographs of the young Henry, taken after he returned home from hospital, having been invalided home in January 1915; the first shows him wearing the greatcoat from which he had roughly cut the skirt, as it became too weighed down with frozen mud:

 In later years Henry made a note on the envelope in which he kept the first photograph: